 - Cash in the investment

 If you decide to keep the investment, the choices you make will depend on the type of investment.

 - If the investments are stocks, you may choose to self-manage the funds or have them managed.
 And while inherited stocks are not generally taxable, the inheritance could put you into a different tax bracket.

 - If the investments are properties, you may want to get a complete assessment of each, perhaps liquidating some and using the funds for other investments.

 - If the investments are bonds you may have to await their maturity date before deciding how to proceed.

 - Then there are trusts, insurance proceeds and others.

 Whatever the investment, there are laws in place that will determine what is done with it at the time of inheritance.
 Incorporated into this, you may even want to invest the inheritance money in a way that could potentially save you taxes.

-If you do not already have a financial plan, you may want to speak with a financial planner.
-You may also need other professionals, such as an attorney, accountant or certified tax advisor.
-We can help refer you to a professional who can plan and provide suitable recommendations for other services as needed.
+If you do not already have a financial plan, you may want to speak with a financial planner. you may also need other professionals, such as an attorney, accountant or certified tax advisor.
+We can help refer you to a professional can plan and provide suitable recommendations for other services as needed.

 Either way, you likely have many questions.
 And you have many options.
 We can help you with both.